 In September of 2014 it became necessary for Bishop Michael to leave the International Old Catholic Churches.
 After much soul searching, Bishop Michael agreed to found The Unified Old Catholic Church in order that those clergy and people who had also left the International Old Catholic Churches would have a home.
 It was at that time that The Order of Preachers, Independent came into being, consisting of all the members but two of The Order of Preachers, Old Catholic.

 He is a firm believer in community, in education, and in spreading the Love of Christ to all.
-He lives in Myrtle Beach, SC with his husband, Scott, and their Sheltie, Ginger, Standard Poodle, Zoey, and their cat, Mr. Binx.
+He lives in Albuquerque, NM with his husband, Scott, and their Sheltie, Ginger, Standard Poodle, Zoey, and their cats, Mr. Binx, Cotton, Maxx, and Lucky.